 If you’re driving on the highway to make it home for the holidays, don’t be afraid to ask for help if you need it!
 Even though you might feel prepared after reading all of my tips, weather and car troubles can be unpredictable.
 I was excited to learn about the State Farm sponsored Assist Patrol Program that has teamed up with state transportation agencies in 15 states to help out along the road.

 These sponsored vehicles are constantly driving around looking for crashes, dangerous debris and stranded motorists.
 If you run into any trouble, don’t be afraid to ask for help, because State Farm is #HereToHelp!
 These patrols can change a tire and fix minor mechanical problems, all free of charge.
+However, if the crash is more serious than that, you’ll probably want to consider contacting a car accident lawyer springfield il or one closer to you.
+Lawyers like these will help you get any compensation if you’re entitled to it.
+However, be sure to keep your dog safe and secure.
+They can be a distraction, so be careful.

 Learn more about the program and check to see if it’s available in your state.
-We’re lucky enough to have the patrol in Pennsylvania, so if you’re traveling through my home state keep any eye out for them!
+We’re lucky enough to have the patrol in Pennsylvania, so if you’re traveling through my home state keep an eye out for them!

 State Farm sponsored this post about safe driving but all thoughts are my own.